AksRustagi/gotiny/README.md

 - The complex128 type encodes the virtual real part as a float64 type.

 ### String type
-The string type first converts the length of the string to a uint64 type encoding, and then encodes the string byte array itself.
+The string type first converts the length of the string to a uint64 [Varints] type encoding, and then encodes the string byte array itself.
 ### pointer type
 The pointer type determines whether it is nil.
 If it is nil, it ends with a false value of bool type.
 If it is not nil, it encodes a bool type true value, then dereferences the pointer and encodes the type after dereferencing.
 ### array and slice types